We cannot change the world but together we can make a difference

 Midwives Dr Linda Jones from RMIT and Jenny Noble from ACU teaching midwives at Prey Kebas Referral Hospital.

-Para Medic Student Volunteer student Daniel from Adelaide with child in Borei Keila slums.
+Paramedic Volunteer Daniel from Adelaide with child in Borei Keila slums.

 Marcel Campbell RN and midwife Caro Bergan presenting delivery packs and baby clothing to Prey Kebas midwives.